-Have you ever wished you had an extra arm to pick up all the kids who need a snuggle?
-Or have you ever experienced that you don’t know how to divide yourself equally between your kids and stay somehow sane.
+Have you ever wished you had an extra arm to pick up all the kids who need a hug or a cuddle?
+Or have you ever experienced that you don’t know how to divide yourself equally between your kids, and somehow keep your sanity.

 As a mom of three I experience these challenges daily and would like to share some advice that works for me.

 1.Make time for each child

 It is important in a multi child family that every child gets “special time” with each parent.
 It can be simple task such as “Can you please come to the supermarket with me and help me to select the bread that we normally buy” or it can be more concrete time like a board game, puzzle or game.
 Get the child to choose what they would like to do.

 This can also form part of a weekly “rituals”.
 You can use a timer (Buy for about R30 at Mr. Price home/PnP).
 Every child can have 7 minutes where the other kids can watch.
 If the siblings interfere with the child who is busy with their special time., they simply lose their privilege that evening.

 It might take a time before they grasp the concept, so be patient, firm and consistent.